WITCH4242/WITCH4242/README.md

 * *is gay* 🏳️‍🌈
 * *is catboi*
 * *is witch* - 4+ years of experience
-* I code in JavaScript, Java & HTML
+* I code in JavaScript, css, c++ & HTML
-* I’m currently learning Python and c++
+* I’m currently learning Python and Java

 &nbsp;**Tech Stack**